syall/json-synthesizer/docs/DESIGN.md

 };
 ```

-So, `entry` could:
+So, `entry` could be a:

-- Be an array that contains numbers and booleans
+- Array containing numbers and booleans
-- Be an object with a key of `sample` that can be null
+- Object with a key of `sample` that can be null
-- Be a string
+- String

-The `array` entry is a recursion of type which defines the types of the elements which could be an array, including recursive definitions for arrays of arrays and arrays of objects.
+The `array` entry is a recursion definition of type for the elements which could be in the array, including recursive definitions for arrays of arrays and arrays of objects.

 The `object` entry is a typed map which defines the entries of the object at that level, each of which has a type.

 The `types` entry is a javascript Set of single value types which have no recursive types.
 The single value types are string, number, boolean, and null.

-#### Typed Map
+#### Typed Maps

-Each typed map is represented by an javascript Map which with entries of keys to an object with `prefix` and `type`:
+Each typed map is represented by a javascript Map containing entries of keys mapped to an object with a `prefix` and `type`:

 ```javascript
 const typedMap = new Map([